Teen Participation at IC

 Members based in the United States need to be registered members (unless otherwise notified or approved by your local professional).
 If you aren't a member yet, be sure to sign up before registration!
 Canadian members should have current memberships with their regional offices.

-We’re expecting a record number of Alephs and B'nai B'rith Girls in Denver.
-IC 2018 nearly 3,000 members of AZA and BBG from 35 of our countries.
-We anticipate IC 2019 to set new records.
+We’re expecting a record number of Alephs and B'nai B'rith Girls in Dallas.
+IC 2019 hosted 3,000 members of AZA and BBG representing our 50 countries.
+We anticipate IC 2020 to set new records in attendance.
 (Note: eighth graders are not eligible to attend IC, however, freshmen are enthusiastically welcomed to attend!
-We hosted more than 200 freshmen at IC in Orlando last year.)
+We hosted more than 200 freshmen at IC in Denver last year.)

 Adult Participation at IC

 There are great opportunities for supporters, stakeholders, alumni, parents, partners, and friends to experience the magic of IC.
 These events include an annual gathering of communal leaders enthusiastic about Jewish teen life, an immersive experience for BBYO's stakeholders and supporters, volunteer and partnership opportunities, and a series of alumni events throughout the weekend.
 Many partner agencies also hold events for teens and stakeholders throughout the weekend within the IC community.

 If you are a local community advocate for BBYO, a BBYO FAN Leader, a parent, and/or alumni that would like to attend or staff IC, please check out various opportunities through our Host Region and Adult Participation portals or email the IC Leadership Team.

 For any member with skills, interest areas, or leadership roles, AZA and BBG are offering a number of different tracks as a part of the IC Summit experience beginning Wednesday, February 12.
 If you are planning to attend one of these Summit tracks, you should confirm admittance before booking travel to Dallas.
 All international delegates are invited to participate in one of the IC Summit tracks.